netvc/testing/draft-daede-netvc-testing.md

 ## Test Sets

 Sources are divided into several categories to test different scenarios the codec will be required to operate in.
 For easier comaprison, all videos in each set should have the same color subsampling, same resolution, and same number of frames.
-In addition, all test videos must be publicly available for testing use, to allow any results
+In addition, all test videos must be publicly available for testing use, to allow for reproducibility of results.

 - Still images are useful when comparing intra coding performance.
 Xiph.org has four sets of lossless, one megapixel images that have been converted into YUV 4:2:0 format.
 There are four sets that can be used:
   - subset1 (50 images)